 You may start by just visually inspecting the air conditioner.
 Does the concrete pad in front of the unit appear stable, or does it slope and have cracks?
 If your air conditioner has legs, ensure they are stable by inspecting them for corrosion and bends.

 Without a leveling instrument, it isn’t easy to check that the AC equipment is level.
 A cheap carpenter’s bubble level is readily available at your neighborhood big-box retailer.
 A few degrees off level for the outside AC unit is acceptable, but any more is asking for trouble.

 Generally speaking, the bubble should lie between the level tool’s two guidelines.
 Your unit is level enough if that is the case.
 You should level the unit’s top in all directions, and if it has a vertical side, you should also verify the level there.

 We advise against attempting to level the outside unit by yourself.
 You run the danger of bending the coolant lines, creating a leak, and letting refrigerant escape into the atmosphere if you try to move or level the AC unit yourself.

 Any amount of kink in the copper tubing might have disastrous effects on your AC system.
-It’s best to allow the professionals for AC replacement in Murrieta, CA, at Milar Heating and Air to get your air conditioning unit level again.
+It’s best to allow the professionals for AC replacement in Murrieta, CA, at Millar Heating & Air to get your air conditioning unit level again.